MRes Applied Biomedical Sciences Research

 the skills & knowledge needed to pursue a research-based career in academic biomedicine.

 Why choose this course?

-The MRes Applied Biomedical Sciences Research programme has been designed to serve biomedical, medical, and life sciences graduates wanting to embark on a research degree focusing on human health and disease.
+The MRes Applied Biomedical Sciences Research programme has been designed to serve biomedical, medical, and life sciences graduates wanting to embark on a Masters of Research degree focusing on human health and disease.